spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

 1. On the main Unreal toolbar, click **Play**.
 1. From the SpatialOS GDK toolbar click **Inspector** which will open a local [SpatialOS inspector](https://docs.improbable.io/reference/13.3/shared/operate/inspector) in your web browser.
 Here you can see the entities and their components present in your deployment, updates are in real-time.

 Job done!
 You have ported your Unreal game to run on SpatialOS.
 Move around and look at the changes reflected in your inspector.

+#### Logs
+You can find Spatial log files for your local deployments in `<ProjectRoot>\spatial\logs\`.
+- `spatial_<datetime>.log` contains all of the logs printed to your terminal during the local deployment.
+- There are also timestamped folders here which contain additional logs:
+  1. `<ProjectRoot>\spatial\logs\workers\` contain managed worker logs which are the workers started by SpatialOS, specified in your [launch configuration]({{URLRoot}}/content/glossary#launch-configuration).
+  1. `<ProjectRoot>\spatial\logs\runtime.log` contains the logs printed by the SpatialOS runtime.
+These are the services required for SpatialOS to run a local deployment.

+If you require additional debugging logs you can always run `spatial local launch` with the flag `log_level=debug`.

 #### How to modify the default behavior
 You can modify some of the GDK settings from the Unreal Editor toolbar at **Edit** > **Project Settings** >**SpatialOS Unreal GDK** > **Toolbar**.